 The amounts classified as "Other receivable" relate to amounts due from another financial institution.
-The financial institution was placed in Receivership in November 2015.
-The Group is currently working through its regulator to arrive at a satisfactory resolution.
+The financial institution was placed in receivership in November 2015.
+The Group continues to work through its regulator to arrive at a satisfactory resolution.

-14. Property held for sale
+14. Property and equipment

 Under Section 55 of the Banking Act No. 4 of 2015, the Group is required to dispose of all immoveable property surplus to its operational needs within three (3) years from November 12, 2015.
 Consequently, freehold land was previously reclassified as "Property held for sale".
-During the year this amount was reclassified to property and equipment as it is unlikely that sale will be realized within the next year.
+In the prior year this amount was reclassified to property and equipment as it is unlikely that sale will be realized within the next year.
 The Group continues to seek to effect this sale to be in line with statutory requirements.

-15. Property and equipment
+14. Property and equipment (cont'd)